Vincent-de-Torres-Portfolio/ciscopykit/README.md

 ## Usage

----

-The package provides a command-line interface (CLI) that uses argparse to configure network services.
-Here's how you can use each subpackage on the command line:
+CiscoPyKit provides a user-friendly command-line interface (CLI) that simplifies the configuration and management of Cisco devices.
+Below are examples of how to use different subpackages:

 ### Device Management